Why and how students plagiarise

 Where to get help

-The Academic Skills Unit (ASU) has excellent resources for assisting you to reference your work appropriately.
+The Academic Skills unit has excellent resources for assisting you to reference your work appropriately.
 You should also check out their AIRport site as it contains many resources to help you with your academic writing.
 Use your university email address and password to login.

 See the advice to students page for some useful including information about student advocacy and procedural rights.